agorelik2/project_uread/README.md

 - Created utils/API.js code for axios connections serving USERS and BOOKS, and APP.js to include the new routes `/signin`, `/signup`, `/logout` for user authentication and `/books` for recommendations

 - Build front-end code for SignIn, Signup and Books pages.
 Worked on REACT components utilized by SignIn, Signup and Books pages.
-Enabled routing in APP.js by using `BrowserRouter from "react-router-dom` in APP.js.
-Programmed login and getUsers functions for user authentication with passport and local strategy, created logout() functionality.
+Enabled routing in APP.js by using `BrowserRouter` from `react-router-dom` in APP.js.
+Programmed `login(`) and `getUsers()` functions for user authentication with passport and local strategy, created `logout()` functionality.
 Created REACT components and functions to find all book recomendations.
-On the back end, created code to handle routing for api/users and api/books.
+On the back end, created code to handle routing for `api/users` and `api/books`.

 ### SECOND Phase

-- Created functionality to allow `find all the books by userId`, including:
+#### Created functionality to allow find all the books by userId:

 - added new field to Book collection to store `user._id` when new book document/record is created
-  - front-end code: new userBooks.js page/component
+- created new front-end code: new userBooks.js page/component
-  - back end route/controller to find the books by user's id.
+- on the back end, added new custom route/controller code to find the books by user's id.
-  - updated utils/API.js to create a new axios for api connection,
+- updated utils/API.js to create a new axios for api connection
 - updated APP.js to include new route `books/uid`

-- Created ability to search on a book utilizing Google Books API, and save favorite books in a new Favorite collection:
+##### Created ability to search on a book utilizing Google Books API, and save favorite books in a new Favorite collection:

 - Created FAVORITES - new database collection/model
 - Updated utils/API.js to include new axios calls to serve database connections for favorites
 - Created back end code including routes and controllers for READ, CREATE and DELETE operations for favorites
 - On the front end, created two new pages/components: SEARCH.js and Favorites.js.
 - Updated APP.js to include new routes for `/search` and `/favorites`

 ### THIRD Phase

-- Created ability for user to update and delete his own book recommendations
+#### Created ability for user to update and delete his own book recommendations

 - Created back end code including routes and controllers for PUT and DELETE operations for books
 - Updated utils/API.js to include new axios calls to serve database connections for PUT and DELETE
 - On the front end, created two new page userBooks.js and components serving it
 - Updated APP.js to include new route for `/userBooks`

-- Created ability for user to add reviews
+#### Created ability for user to add reviews

 - Created Reviews - new MongoDB collection/model
 - Created back end code including routes and controllers for CRUD operations with Reviews
 - Updated utils/API.js to include new axios calls to serve database connections for CRUD
 - On the front end, created new page comments.js and the components serving the page
 - Updated books.js and userBooks.js to link user to comments.js page once he clicks on the book's title

 ### Front End